ethanrushh/TempSense/readme.md

 ![Horizontal Sample](sample-horizontal.png)

+### Important Disclaimer:
+> Warning: TempSense is a work in progress.
+Much is due to change in breaking ways.

 ## What is TempSense?

 TempSense is an application that allows you to stream various sensor data to a single device, ideally one with a touch display, for viewing.
 An example use-case: Gaming PC + Streaming PC + 2x Homelab Proxmox Instances -> Raspberry Pi 5B with Touch Display.